Steganography: Use in modern printers

 Some modern computer printers use steganography, including Hewlett-Packard and Xerox brand color laser printers.
 The printers add tiny yellow dots to each page.
-The barely-visible dots contain encoded printer serial numbers and date and time stamps.
+The barely visible dots contain encoded printer serial numbers and date and time stamps.

+The Electronic Frontier Foundation confirmed the marks are a forensic tracking tool, reportedly part of a secret agreement between printer manufacturers and governments to help track counterfeiters.

 Example from modern practice

 The larger the cover message (in binary data, the number of bits) relative to the hidden message, the easier it is to hide the hidden message (as an analogy, the larger the "haystack", the easier it is to hide a "needle").
 So digital pictures, which contain much data, are sometimes used to hide messages on the Internet and on other digital communication media.
 It is not clear how common this practice actually is.

 For example, a 24-bit bitmap uses eight bits to represent each of the three color values (red, green, and blue) of each pixel.
 The blue alone has 2^{8} different levels of blue intensity.
 The difference between 11111111_{2} and 11111110_{2} in the value for blue intensity is likely to be undetectable by the human eye.
 Therefore, the least significant bit can be used more or less undetectably for something else other than color information.
 If that is repeated for the green and the red elements of each pixel as well, it is possible to encode one letter of ASCII text for every three pixels.

-Stated somewhat more formally, the objective for making steganographic encoding difficult to detect is to ensure that the changes to the carrier (the original signal) because of the injection of the payload (the signal to covertly embed) are visually (and ideally, statistically) negligible.
+Stated somewhat more formally, the objective for making steganographic encoding difficult to detect is to ensure that the changes to the original signal (the 'carrier') caused by the injection of the signal to be covertly embedded (the 'payload') are visually and also statistically (ideally) negligible.
 The changes are indistinguishable from the noise floor of the carrier.
 All media can be a carrier, but media with a large amount of redundant or compressible information is better suited.